 Call your child’s regular healthcare provider right away if your baby or child:

 - Is less than 8 weeks old and has a fever (body temperature over 100.4 degrees F).

 - Has sustained fever over 104 degrees F, no matter their age.

 - Is lethargic or hard to arouse.

-- Is experiencing mild trouble breathing (fast or harder).
+- Is experiencing trouble breathing (fast or harder).

 - Has RSV symptoms along with a chronic health condition, like a heart defect or lung disease.

-You know your child best, so also contact your health care provider if you’re concerned.
+You know your child best, so please contact your healthcare provider if you’re concerned.
 Use telehealth or urgent care if your child’s provider’s office is closed.